-E) Duties of the Sub-Committees:

-- 1) Advertising/Publicity Sub-Committee: - a) Shall arrange for all advertising to be in accordance with the Election Code. - b) Produce advertising campaigns to promote all Election events. - c) Responsible for meeting with the Elections Committee Chair to request that the necessary funds for all advertising be included in the Elections Committee overall Budget.

-2) Candidate Liaison Sub-Committee:

-- a) Responsible for maintaining detailed files of all of the candidates, including: the Declaration of Candidacy, Candidate check-off list, formal complaints and any other documents concerning candidates. - b) Responsible for corresponding with all candidates and ensuring that they have received written notification of the following items: eligibility, disqualification, any formal complaint forms filed and important events. - 3) The Election Regulations Enforcement Sub-Committee: - a) Shall be in charge of ensuring that the elections regulations set forth in the Election Code are adhered to all times by the candidates and others. - b) Responsible for maintaining a written log of all election violations committed by candidates or by others, and at the conclusion of the election must turn the log over to Judicial Council for review. - c) Responsible for informing the Elections Chair and Elections Advisor of any violations of the election regulations upon such violations becoming known. - d) There will be individuals appointed by the Elections Committee to serve as the Elections Enforcement Officers.
+- a) Enforce the A.S.
+Constitution and By-Laws in all aspects of eligibility for an Associated Students' position. - b) Declare the eligibility decision on all candidates in writing to the candidates on or before the first (1st) Friday of Spring quarter. - E) Duties of the Sub-Committees: - 1) Advertising/Publicity Sub-Committee: - a) Shall arrange for all advertising to be in accordance with the Election Code. - b) Produce advertising campaigns to promote all Election events. - c) Responsible for meeting with the Elections Committee Chair to request that the necessary funds for all advertising be included in the Elections Committee overall Budget. - 2) Candidate Liaison Sub-Committee: - a) Responsible for maintaining detailed files of all of the candidates, including: the Declaration of Candidacy, Candidate check-off list, formal complaints and any other documents concerning candidates. - b) Responsible for corresponding with all candidates and ensuring that they have received written notification of the following items: eligibility, disqualification, any formal complaint forms filed and important events. - 3) The Election Regulations Enforcement Sub-Committee: - a) Shall be in charge of ensuring that the elections regulations set forth in the Election Code are adhered to all times by the candidates and others. - b) Responsible for maintaining a written log of all election violations committed by candidates or by others, and at the conclusion of the election must turn the log over to Judicial Council for review. - c) Responsible for informing the Elections Chair and Elections Advisor of any violations of the election regulations upon such violations becoming known. - d) There will be individuals appointed by the Elections Committee to serve as the Elections Enforcement Officers.
 It will be up to the Committee to appoint the people who they feel are the most unbiased individuals.
-Duties of Enforcement Officers are: - i) To make daily rounds on campus and locate any illegally posted campaign signs. - ii) To remove these signs that are illegally posted. - iii) All removed signs are to be kept in the Elections Office until the end of - iv) Must notify whomever the sign is endorsing that they had illegally posted signs and state to them the fines that can be sanctioned for continuing to post illegally. - v) Serve as witness(es) to the Attorney General for any cases brought before Judicial Council concerning illegal posting.
+Duties of Enforcement Officers are: - aa) To make daily rounds on campus and locate any illegally posted campaign signs. - bb) To remove these signs that are illegally posted. - cc) All removed signs are to be kept in the Elections Office until the end of elections. - dd) Must notify whomever the sign is endorsing that they had illegally posted signs and state to them the fines that can be sanctioned for continuing to post illegally. - ee) Serve as witness(es) to the Attorney General for any cases brought before Judicial Council concerning illegal posting.